erhard/tagSearcher/README.md

 displayTags are the tags which are to be display.
 They are reactive.

 ###### settings
-delete deleteSelection: true deletes a selected item from the dispayed List, when it is choosen to the selection.
+delete deleteSelection: true deletes a selected item from the dispayed List, when it is choosen to the selection and adds it again when it is deleted from the resultlist.

+### events
+##### addTag
+fired when a tag is added to the result List with the tag as event

+#### deleteTag
+fired when a tag is deleted with the tag as event

 ## Install the dependencies
 ```bash